Skip to content

 • number of repetitions

-• group coordination
+• coordination in the group

 It establishes a shared rhythm and structure in training.